-Since the previous 2018-2022 Plan, the Program has greatly expanded carpet recycling in California, including providing public Drop-off Sites in all of the state's 58 counties, increasing quantities collected for recycling and reuse, expanding markets for recycling products, and reaching the previous statutory rate goal.
-The Program has made these advances despite the COVID-19 pandemic, rampant inflationary pressures, disastrous wildfires, and utility bankruptcy that have hindered economic activity and recycling growth in California, and has outpaced other product recycling programs in this enormously challenging environment.
+Through the previous 2018-2022 Plan, the Program has greatly expanded carpet recycling in California, including providing public Drop-off Sites in all of the state's 58 counties, increasing quantities collected for recycling and reuse, expanding markets for recycling products, and reaching the previous statutory recycling rate goal.
+This Plan builds on 2022 results, for which CARE anticipates meeting ALL targets and exceeding the Recycling Rate target of 27% by achieving a Recycling Rate target of 32%.

+The Program has made these advances despite the COVID-19 pandemic, rampant inflationary pressures, disastrous wildfires, and utility bankruptcy that have hindered economic activity and recycling growth in California, and it has outpaced other product recycling programs in this enormously challenging environment.

-This Plan includes the following chapters to advance and evaluate effective carpet recycling in California and meet the requirements of Carpet Stewardship Law:
+This Plan includes the following chapters to advance and evaluate effective carpet recycling in California and meet the requirements of Carpet Stewardship Law, including the requirements for approval described in Public Resources Code section 42972 and 14 California Code of Regulations section 18943:

-- 1 Contact Information-provides the required information about the designated stewardship organization and participants in this Carpet Stewardship Plan. - 2 Scope-identifies that this Plan accepts and manages post-consumer carpet in California and has no scope changes from the prior Plan; the Program continues its work to increase carpet collection, reuse, and recycling in California. - 3 Performance Goals & Activities-summarizes the goals addressed in the body of this Plan, including a summary table. - 4 Solid Waste Management Hierarchy-identifies how the Plan follows the state's waste management hierarchy. - 5 Collection System-describes how the Program supports collection of carpet for recycling and reuse through a network of public and private pick-up and drop-off locations. - 6 Market Development & Grants-summarizes how the Program uses grants, research and development, and technical assistance to expand products and markets that support recycled-carpet content. - 7 Financing Mechanisms-explains the Program's funding sources from the assessment fee and expenditures, including subsidies, grants, program activities, and other costs. - 8 Education & Outreach-describes how marketing, education, and outreach activities advance Program goals to increase collection and recycling, advance market development, and raise awareness of the Program. - 9 Program Performance Measurement-summarizes how the Program conducts ongoing and annual evaluations of its progress with regard to the stated goals.
+- 1 Contact Information-provides the required information about the designated stewardship organization and participants in this Carpet Stewardship Plan. - 2 Scope-identifies that this Plan accepts and manages post-consumer carpet in California and has no scope changes from the prior Plan; the Program continues its work to increase carpet collection, reuse, and recycling in California. - 3 Performance Goals & Activities-summarizes the goals addressed in the body of this Plan, including a summary table. - 4 Solid Waste Management Hierarchy-identifies how the Plan follows the state's waste management hierarchy. - 5 Collection System-describes how the Program supports collection of carpet for recycling and reuse through a network of public and private pick-up and drop-off locations. - 6 Market Development & Grants-summarizes how the Program uses grants, research and development, and technical assistance to expand products and markets that support recycled-carpet content. - 7 Financing Mechanisms-explains the Program's funding sources from the assessment fee and expenditures, including subsidies, grants, program activities, and other costs.

-- 10 Stakeholder Consultation-explains how the Program incorporates feedback from the California Carpet Advisory Committee and other stakeholders. - 11 Audits & Environmental Information-describes the annual auditing process for the Program and stewardship organization and presents the Program's negative CEQA declaration, indicating no significant adverse environmental impact.
+- Education & Outreach-describes how marketing, education, and outreach activities advance Program goals to increase collection and recycling, advance market development, and raise awareness of the Program. - 9 Program Performance Measurement-summarizes how the Program conducts ongoing and annual evaluations of its progress with regard to the stated goals. - 10 Stakeholder Consultation-explains how the Program incorporates feedback from the California Carpet Advisory Committee and other stakeholders. - 11 Audits-describes the annual auditing process for the Program and stewardship organization. - 12 Environmental Information-presents the Program's negative CEQA declaration, indicating no significant adverse environmental impact.